-Do you agree with the proposed extension of the Law to provide that a failure to make reasonable adjustments for disabled people in the three defined circumstances (disadvantage caused by a provision criterion or practice, the absence of an auxiliary aid, or a physical feature of premises) is indirect discrimination?
+provide that a failure to ridisabled people in the (disadvantage caused by roposed extension of the Law to make reasonable adjustments for three defined circumstances a provision criterion or practice, iary aid, or a physical feature of crimination?

+Yes □ No

+Please give any reasons for your response.

 Question 4b

-Do you agree with the proposal to give 2 years' notice of the requirement to make reasonable adjustments where a physical feature of premises causes a disadvantage (in force 1 September 2020)?
+the requirement to make roposal to give 2 years' notice of reasonable adjustments where a mises causes a disadvantage (in)?

+Yes □No

+Please give any reasons for your response.